RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Method

+The training procedure consists of two stages.
+We first train a GNN module to predict target visibility, from which a spatially aware representation is extracted.
+Once trained, this module is frozen, and the learned representation is incorporated into the policy observation space to guide retrieval policy learning.

+\textbf{Spatially Aware Representation Learning.} To capture spatial interactions and occlusion relationships among the robotic hand, the target object, and surrounding clutter, we design a spatially aware representation module that integrates point cloud encoding with graph neural networks.
+We construct a graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}$ includes the target object, the robotic hand, and its $K$ nearest neighboring objects, yielding $K+2$ nodes.
+Each node is represented by a sampled point cloud $\mathcal{P}_i\in\mathbb{R}^{256\times 3}$, encoded into a feature vector $e_i\in\mathbb{R}^{64}$ using PointNet++~\cite{DBLP:conf/nips/QiYSG17}.
+The node embeddings are connected in a fully connected, undirected graph, and two layers of EdgeConv~\cite{WangSLSBS19} are applied to propagate features and model context.
+The embedding of the target node after message passing, denoted $h^{o^*}_t$, serves as a spatially aware representation encoding occlusion and structural context.

+The module is trained by regressing predicted visibility $\hat{v}$ against ground-truth $v$ using mean squared error, where visibility is the number of target pixels visible in the segmentation mask from the top-view camera.
+The learned representation $h^{o^*}_t$ is then injected into the policy observation space to enable spatial reasoning during manipulation.

-We use PPO~\cite{schulman2017proximal} to train a closed-loop policy for object retrieval with a dexterous robotic hand in cluttered environments.
-Thanks to the high-parallel simulation capabilities of IsaacGym~\cite{S2021_28dd2c79}, we parallelize our policy training across 512 environments simultaneously.
-To enhance the generalization capabilities of our policy, we apply domain randomization techniques, including scenario diversification and object pose variation.
-At each episode initialization, we randomly select the box position and generate cluttered scenes by randomly dropping objects into the box while ensuring the target object remains covered, creating a broad spectrum of challenging environments.
-Additionally, we randomize the initial pose of the target object to further improve policy robustness.
-Detailed training configurations are provided in the Appendix~\ref{appendix:rl_training}.
+\textbf{Retrieval Policy.} We train a closed-loop retrieval policy using Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} to control a dexterous hand for retrieving occluded targets.
+Leveraging the massively parallel simulation capabilities of IsaacGym~\cite{S2021_28dd2c79}, we train across 512 environments in parallel.
+To improve robustness and generalization, we apply domain randomization by varying target objects, target poses, target mass, clutter layouts, and camera positions.
+At each episode start, all objects, including the target, are randomly initialized by dropping them into a box, generating diverse and challenging clutter configurations.
+Additionally, we randomize the initial pose and mass of the target object to enhance policy robustness.